Man charged over abduction of 4-year-old Cleo Smith - KTVZ

 Cleo Smith was found by police in the early hours of Wednesday morning in a locked house in Carnarvon, a town in the state of Western Australia, some 30 miles from the campsite where she was apparently abducted close to three weeks ago.

-Police said Cleo was found in a room in the house with the lights on, awake and playing with toys.
-Police are yet to interview the girl, but specialists have arrived in Carnarvon from Perth to do so.
+Her whereabouts had gripped Australia for several days as concern grew over her welfare.
+Police said Cleo was found in a room in the house with the lights on, awake and playing with toys; they are yet to interview the girl, but specialists have arrived in Carnarvon from Perth to do so.

+Before charging the suspect, police said they believed he acted alone and “spontaneously.”
+The man was arrested on Wednesday and had been taken to hospital after self-harming while in police custody, Western Australia Police said.

+Speaking to Perth radio station 6PR, Detective Superintendent Rod Wilde described the suspect’s injuries as “not life threatening.”
+He subsequently returned to a police station in Carnarvon and was cooperating with inquiries, Wilde told a later news conference.

 On Thursday, Western Australia Premier Mark McGowan said he met with Cleo and her family, describing her as “very well adjusted, considering (her ordeal).”